-- In the passive usage the supply voltage for the communication line must be supplied by an external source. - The wiring must be in accordance with the intended operating mode of the Analog I/O module; see the drawings below. - Screened cable must be used for the 4...20mA signal line.
+- In the passive usage the supply voltage for the communication line must be supplied by an external source. - The wiring must be in accordance with the intended operating mode of the Analog I/O module; see the drawings below.

 "Operating mode" = "4..20mA output" or "HART slave +4..20mA output"